 Data sources.
 Table 2 lists the data sources used in this paper.
-For any region, the 96-hour weather forecasts provided by [22] need to be aggregated over the whole region.
-For that, we refer [7] to get the bounding boxes for all the regions we have considered in this paper.
-Then, following the weighted average procedure suggested in [21], we aggregate the weather data over a particular region.
+For any region, the 96-hour weather forecasts provided by [24] need to be aggregated over the whole region.
+For that, we refer to [8] to get the bounding boxes for all the regions we have considered in this paper.
+Then, following the weighted average procedure suggested in [23], we aggregate the weather data over a particular region.
 These forecasts are given at three-hour granularity, while our carbon and electricity production data are at hourly intervals.
 For the sake of simplicity, we assume that weather variables have the same values across the three hours.
 If day-ahead solar and wind forecasts are available for a region, we directly use that and compute the day-2, 3 and 4 forecasts.
 For other sources or regions, we compute the full 96-hour source production forecasts using our first tier.

-Type of data US regions EU regions Historical source mix EIA [1] Day-ahead solar/wind forecasts OASIS [3] for CISO, N/A for others ENTSOE [18] 96-hour weather forecasts NCEP GFS ds084.1 [22]
+Type of data Regions US AUS EU Historical source mix EIA [1] OpenNEM [2] ENTSOE Day-ahead solar/wind forecasts OASIS [4] for CISO, N/A for others N/A [19] 96-hour weather forecasts NCE NCEP GFS ds084.1 [24]

-Table 2: Publicly available sources used to build our datasets.
+Table 2.
+Publicly available sources used to build our datasets.

-Although we consider only hourly granularity in this paper, many electric grids and carbon optimization solutions operate at sub-hourly intervals.
+Although we consider only hourly granularity in this paper, many electric grids and carbon optimization solutions operate at subhourly intervals.
 CarbonCast can work with data of any time granularity without any design changes.
-However, since Carbon-Cast needs to generate more values with finer time granularities, additional experiments are required to evaluate CarbonCast's performance and exploring this direction is considered future work.
+However, additional experiments would be required to evaluate CarbonCast's performance for the finer time granularities and is a possible direction for future work.
 CarbonCast training and testing.
 We consider data from 2019 to 2021 for training CarbonCast and predicting average grid carbon intensity.
-The first tier of ANN models uses hourly historical source production data from January 1 to December 31, 2019 for training and predict individual source production forecasts for the remaining period.
-As the prediction period of 2 years is long, we only predict six months at a time and update and re-train the ANN models with new data every six months to increase the prediction accuracy, similar to DACF [11].
-The input data to the second tier is from January 1, 2020 to December 31, 2021 in hourly granularity.
+The first tier of ANN models uses hourly historical source production data from January 1 to December 31, 2019, for training, and we predict individual source production forecasts for the remaining period.
+As the prediction period of 2 years is long, we only predict six months at a time and update and re-train the ANN models with new data every six months to increase the prediction accuracy, similar to DACF [12].
+The input data to the second tier is from January 1, 2020, to December 31, 2021, in hourly granularity.
 The train-validation-test split is 50%-25%-25%.

 We use the sliding-window technique for training all the models.
-At each time step ( $\sim$ 1 hour), the model looks at the most recent 24 hours as input data and values for the next 24 hours as labels.
-We use

-Root Mean Square Error (RMSE) as the loss function to minimize during training.
-During testing, for the $i^{th}$ day, we predict the next 96 hours' average carbon intensity at 00:00 hours, 24 hours at a time.
-We use the actual data from the $(i - 1)^{th}$ day to predict the first 24 hours.
+At each time step (~ 1 hour), the model looks at the most recent 24 hours as input data and values for the next 24 hours as labels.
+We use Root Mean Square Error (RMSE) as the loss function that is minimized during training.
+During testing, for the ith day, we predict the next 96 hours' average carbon intensity at 00:00 hours, 24 hours at a time.
+We use the actual data from the $(i - 1)^{st}$ day to predict the first 24 hours.
 Then, we take this forecasted data to predict the next 24 hours and continue this process till 96 hours.
 We evaluate the forecasting performance in terms of Mean Absolute Percentage Error (MAPE).
 Further, since CarbonCast uses stochastic methods, we take an average of three runs whenever we report the values.